Alphabetical Plant Listing

 Daffodils, Narcissi, Naturalizing, Spring Bulbs

-Naturalizing bulbs is a terrific way to brighten up lawns, prairies or meadows in spring.
+Naturalizing bulbs is a terrific way to brighten up lawns, prairies, or meadows in spring.
 They also make gardening easy.
-Once planted, there is nothing left to do: these bulbs can stay right where they are and produce flowers year after year.
+Once planted, nothing is left to do: these bulbs can stay right where they are and produce flowers year after year.
 What could be better?
 Well, you even get more flowers year after year!
 This is because bulbs produce new little bulbs, and many even produce seeds.
-It's like getting freebies for your garden.
+It’s like getting freebies for your garden.
 This makes these little garden treasures highly prized by gardeners.

 • Planted in the fall, Daffodils will bloom from early to late spring, depending on the weather conditions and cultivars.